markothell/SITBlog/content/articles/contrast-continuity.md

 Contrast describes the ability to differentiate between states, beliefs, perceptions--both across the span of humanity as well as within identity groups--to introspect as collectives.
 The simplest version of this is just the creation of categories.
 This feels pretty obvious and is our current cultural default.

 Continuity describes the ability to see how things are connected.These could be a literal sequence of actions like an algorithm to get from state a to state b.
-It could be a sequence of relationships that connect different parts of a system (economy connects material miner to product end user) or a series of aliancies between interest groups (think 6 degrees of separationm for cultural niches), **that allow agents to act across society without directly coordinating**.
+It could be a sequence of relationships that connect different parts of a system (economy connects material miner to product end user) or a series of aliancies between interest groups (think 6 degrees of separation for cultural niches), **that allow agents to act across society without directly coordinating**.
 "Continuity" is the meta perception that allows us to stitching together resilient navigable connections across our culture.

 Sameness creates safety.
 Difference inspires action. <br>
 Contast is required for delegation.
 Continuity enables coordination.